 The carnivore diet is a subset of the keto diet.
 Those who live a carnivorous lifestyle eat animal products exclusively.
 This looks a little different for everyone.
 Some include eggs and cheese in their carnivore diet.
 Some consume organ meats and fish.
 The only commonality is that they don’t consume any produce.
 That’s right – literally zero veggies or fruit.

-*cracks knuckles* Okay, let’s get into this!
-This is going to be a list of all the people I follow in the keto community!
-Some of these people are doctors, nutritionists, and medical professionals, but some are people just like me who have changed their lives with keto!
+*cracks knuckles* Okay, let’s get into this ketogenic diet resources list!
+This is going to be a list of some of the best authorities within the keto community.
+Some of these people are doctors, nutritionists, and medical professionals, but some are people just like me who have changed their lives with keto.

 Dr. Ken Berry is the first keto doctor I discovered.
 Honestly, I didn’t know keto had so much science behind it until him.
 He has a great YouTube channel that is very beginner friendly!
 You can also find him on Instagram.
 Dr. Berry also wrote a very good book called Lies My Doctor Told Me.